 How Do I Start Buying ETFs in Singapore?

 If you are totally new to investing, the very first step that we advocate would be to open a CDP and Brokerage account.
 Here’s a step-by-step guide on how to do it.

 Once you have successfully opened both accounts, an ETF can be purchased just like any stock.

 Next, you can decide if you would like to invest via lump-sum investing, or dollar-cost averaging.
-Here are the pros and cons of the two:
+Here are the pros and cons of the two explained in this article:

 For those who are looking to start small and invest a few hundred each month, you can also consider these investment platforms, which include investing in ETFs as well!